CP

 AT A GLANCE

-Top pick — best low-VOC paint that holds CARB Phase II tinted
+Top pick — best low-VOC paint that holds the CARB line tinted

 Aura Interior Paint

-Gennex waterborne colorant holds the tinted gallon under 50 g/L through the deep base — most competitors clear CARB Phase II at the base then leak past 100 g/L once you tint to a saturated color
+Gennex waterborne colorant is itself zero-VOC, so the tinted gallon holds under 50 g/L through the deep base — a generic universal tint package can leak past 100 g/L once you tint to a saturated color

 Best for schools, clinics, and high-spec institutional repaints